-Welcome to a basic, nuts-and-bolts online course designed for people who wish to write screenplays, but don't know much about it.
-Because screenwriting is demanding both technically and has such a small market for jobs and sales, this class attempts to go through each essential aspect needed for a beginner to get started, stick with it, and yes, make a sale or get a job.
+This is a basic, nuts-and-bolts course, for people who wish to write screenplays, but don't know much about it.
+Because screenwriting is demanding both technically and in the market for jobs and sales, 'Getting Into The Screenwriting Game to Win' attempts to go through each essential aspect needed for a beginner to get started, stick with it, and yes, make a sale or get a job.

 In this course you will learn basic rules and skills.
-There's no excuse for a poorly formatted script -- you're really only wasting your time.
-Traditional three-act structure for film-stories can be debated endlessly, but it works, it's very functional, it's fairly easy to understand, and you'll need at least a passing familiarity with this mode of expression for your stories.
-We'll show you how to get in touch with the industry, the markets, what's selling, where to find opportunities and how to deal with industry people.
-Approach your work and work environment seriously, because you'll be spending a lot of time there.
+There's no excuse for a poorly formatted script, you're really only wasting your time.
+Traditional three-act structure for film-stores can be debated endlessly, but it works, it's very functional, it's fairly easy to understand, and you can't neglect at least a passing familiarity with this mode of expression for your stories.
+Get in touch with the industry, the markets, what's selling, where to find opportunities, how to deal with people.
+Approach your work standards and work environment seriously, because you'll be spending a lot of time there.
 If you get a deal, don't get screwed for careless anticipation of the money involved, and if you get screwed, don't be surprised.
 And remember that if you can't make it to the top and win an Oscar for some super-big film you wrote, it's still a wonderful way to make a buck at your computer doing smaller gigs and 'for-hire' work.

 Screenwriting is also therapy.
 It's good for you, and your imagination and thoughts will develop wonderfully as you work through each visualization---but be sensitive to the audience, don't exploit our world with endless images of violence and gore (at least not without a reason), and don't hop in bed with unethical projects or money-sources just because you can.
 It's a wild world for films and film-makers---stay on the bright side and keep it safe and legal.